br0ast/KRaE-lab/lesson1/firstlesson.md

 I'm still not convinced by the number of resources we have, let's say we want to get more elements by expanding what we we know of Egyptian Deities and Egyptian Mythology.

 Let's look at egyptian deities first.
 We can see that it is related to http://dbpedia.org/resource/List_of_Egyptian_deities and we can see that here there are all the egyptian deities, fundamental for the graph we want to create.
 But are we sure that all these elements are Egyptian Deities?
-It seems that there is some noise here, we want to filter that noise out so let's look at one element that we know it's a deity. for example Seth.
+It seems that there is some noise here, we want to FILTER that noise out so let's look at one element that we know it's a deity. for example Seth.
 We can see that Seth has as subject dbc:Egyptian_gods that is a narrower concept for egyptian_deities

 Ok, let's try to do this query then